Habit Stacking Method: How to Build 5 Habits at Once

 What Is Habit Stacking (And Why It Works)

-The term was made widely known by James Clear in Atomic Habits, but the underlying concept draws from decades of behavioral research.
+James Clear popularized habit stacking in Atomic Habits, but the underlying mechanics predate the book.
 The basic idea: your brain loves sequences.
 Once a behavior becomes automatic, it creates a reliable mental cue.
 Attach something new to that cue, and the brain starts treating the pair as one unit.

 This is why people who exercise regularly find it easier to also maintain good eating habits, sleep schedules, and consistent work patterns.
 The existing habit creates a chain reaction.